Doctors & Staff

 Dr. April has been fascinated with optometry and the visual system since she started working for an optometrist after high school.
 The more she learned about eyes and vision the more interested she was with the profession and sure she had found her life’s calling.
 Dr. April grew up in Illinois, where she earned her Bachelor’s degree in Biology with a minor in Chemistry at Northern Illinois University, graduating Magna Cum Laude.
 She moved to Oregon to attend Pacific University College of Optometry where she earned her Doctorate of Optometry, with distinction, in 2014.

 She began her professional career serving as an officer and optometrist in the United States Air Force, overseeing the Hill Air Force Base, UT optometry clinic and providing eyecare for active duty, retirees, and their dependents.
 After Dr. April separated from the military at the rank of Captain, she joined a private practice in the San Juan Islands in Washington State where she practiced for 3 years.
-After Dr. Barrett finished his optometry education, they moved back to Oregon to settle down in Grants Pass.
-They are beyond excited to put down roots and to call beautiful Grants Pass home.
+After her husband, Dr. Barrett, finished his optometry education, they moved back to Oregon to settle down in Grants Pass.
+She feels so fortunate to live in this beautiful part of the country while working in her clinic, alongside her better half.

 Dr. April enjoys seeing patients of all ages and has a particular interest in pediatric exams and binocular vision dysfunction.
 Dr. April personally understands the challenges patients face when their eyes do not work well together due to her own history of strabismus as a child.
 She often reminds us that nearly 80% of what we learn is through vision and that if a child’s visual system is not working properly, they are at a huge disadvantage!
 She is an advocate for all children getting their eyes examined yearly so they have the best chance of success in school, sports, and in life.